 - Vacuum weekly: Mark a day in your calendar as a reminder to vacuum weekly.
 Delicate floors can’t handle the strong suction every day.

-- Mop monthly: Water should be kept to a minimum when dealing with old wood.
+- Mop monthly: Keep water to a minimum when dealing with old wood.
 Only use a damp mop once a month to restore shine.

-- Remove spills: As soon as you notice a spill or stain, wipe it off with a cloth.
+- Remove spills: Wipe it off with a cloth as soon as you notice a spill or stain.

 Additional Tips and Tricks